Food Stand Permit

 Registered Student Organizations are allowed three (3) permits per year for the sale or free distribution of food items cooked on-site (such as grilling brats and burgers, or frying pancakes and eggs).

 Grilled meats are limited to commercially pre-formed hamburger patties, steaks and commercially pre-cooked meats (such as commercially pre-cooked brats, sausages and chicken breasts).
 All hamburgers must be cooked to at least 155°F throughout to prevent E. coli infections.
 To minimize the risk of Salmonella infections, pasteurized eggs must be used for all egg or egg-containing items cooked on-site, and grilling raw chicken is not allowed.

 A food thermometer and a handwash station are required at all on-site cooking events.
 Food thermometers are available for loan with a check deposit and hand-wash station kits are available for purchase when picking up your permit.

 Giving away food

-You do not need a permit to give away free ready-to-eat, pre-packaged food items associated with special events or promotions.
-Please notify Environmental Health to verify your food items fall under this category email@example.com Please note: receipt of donations is considered a food sale and home prepared foods are not allowed.
+You do not need a permit to give away free ready-to-eat, pre-packaged non-potentially hazardous food items (foods that are not required to be kept hot or cold for safety) associated with special events or promotions.
+Please notify Environmental Health to verify your food items fall under this category firstname.lastname@example.org.
+Please note: receipt of donations is considered a food sale and home prepared foods are not allowed.